-Provided the driver applies the correct observation skills and co-ordinates his/her driving with the System of vehicle control then the driver has the ability to ensure the vehicle flows smoothly without any harsh or sudden braking and/or rapid acceleration requirements.
+Provided the driver applies the correct observation skills and coordinates his/her driving with the System of vehicle control then the driver has the ability to ensure the vehicle flows smoothly without any harsh or sudden braking and/or rapid acceleration requirements.

 This has a huge benefit to maintenance costs, brake wear as well as a reduced fuel bill for operators.
-With the advent of reduced carbon emission and reduced fuel costs the System of vehicle control can play a large part in helping to reduce both of these vital and important features within our economy.
+With the advent of reduced carbon emissions and reduced fuel costs the System of vehicle control can play a large part in helping to reduce both of these vital and important features within our economy.

-The advanced professional driver imposes their own restriction when driving as they are trained to be fully conversant with road and traffic conditions and always drive to suit the given situation.
+Advanced professional driver imposes their own restriction when driving as they are trained to be fully conversant with road and traffic conditions and always drive to suit the given situation.

 With very powerful and high horse-powered electronic engines that exist today in heavy vehicles, it requires a disciplined advanced driver to ensure they harness the best results from the engine and translate the energy to kilometres travelled safely.

 What the Examiner is looking for in the advanced driving test?